7 day / 6 night tour with stays in Karamea, Punakaiki and Hokitika on the stunning West Coast of the South Island

 Your Kiwi guide will bring to life for you the colourful history of this isolated region, the setting for two Booker Prize winning novels – Eleanor Catton’s “The Luminaries” and “The Bone People” by Keri Hulme (a former long time resident of Okarito) and also Jenny Pattrick’s bestsellers, “The Denniston Rose” and “Heart of Coal”.

-We have a full day to enjoy getting to know this remote and beautiful north–western tip of the Coast between the Tasman Sea and the rainforests.
-At the start of the Heaphy Track walk in a nikau forest then visit the Oparara Basin in Kahurangi National Park.
+We visit the Karamea Centennial Museum and with a local guide have time to enjoy getting to know this remote and beautiful north–western tip of the Coast between the Tasman Sea and the rainforests.
+Stroll around the middens dating from early Polynesian setlement in the 1340s and the former shipping harbour.
+At the start of the Heaphy Track walk in a nikau forest then visit the spectacular Oparara Basin in Kahurangi National Park.

 We dine at historic Village Karamea Hotel this evening.